tiprankstipranks

 We entered into a partnership with a third party to develop demand for electric-powered aircraft that involves significant uncertainty and risk.

 We have entered into a strategic partnership with Eve Holding, Inc. ("Eve", formerly EVE UAM, LLC, an Embraer company), to develop a network of deployment for Eve's eVTOL aircraft.
 To support this effort, SkyWest may provide assistance to Eve on vehicle design, vertiport specifications and the certification roadmap for eVTOL operations.
 This strategic partnership involves significant risks, including: - development and certification of the aircraft is uncertain or may take longer than expected;- future customer demand for eVTOL aircraft is uncertain;- other parties are developing electric-powered aircraft and the level of competition may increase;- the extent government regulation of eVTOL aircraft and its related infrastructure is uncertain, and the cost of compliance with any such regulations may be significant;- we may not realize a satisfactory return on our investment; and - our partner might fail to fulfill its obligations.
 The effect of any, or some combination, of the foregoing risks could affect our partnership with Eve and future benefits may not materialize.
-As of December 31, 2023, we held 399,589 shares of common stock of Eve and a warrant giving us the right to acquire 1,500,000 shares of common stock of Eve at an exercise price of $0.01 per share.
-The Company also holds a put option from an Eve shareholder for 399,589 shares of common stock of Eve payable in aircraft parts credits.
-At December 31, 2023, the fair value of our investments in Eve was $15.4 million and future reductions in the trading market price of Eve's common stock will likely negatively impact our net income.
+As of December 31, 2024, we held a warrant giving us the right to acquire 1,500,000 shares of common stock of Eve at an exercise price of $0.01 per share.
+At December 31, 2024, the fair value of the warrant was $8.2 million and future reductions in the trading market price of Eve's common stock will likely negatively impact our net income.

 Production